September 22, 2017

 The first thought on storing a self healing cutting mat is to store the mat in a dry area.
-Most people don’t realise that mats need any maintenance at all, but with a few simple tasks, you’ll get many more years use.
+Most people don’t realize that mats need any maintenance at all, but with a few simple tasks, you’ll get many more years use.
 If you’ve never taken care of your mat you’ll find tons of lint and debris on the surface.

 Keep out of direct sunlight.
 Keep a self healing mat moist and clean, flat and no heat.
 Just like your hands get dry and benefit greatly from a moisturizer, so do your cutting mats.
 With constant use fabric draws moisture from the mat shortening their life expectancy.
 Self healing mats love moisture and Olfa suggests soaking your cutting mat about once a year.
-Mix up a quarter cup (60 mls.) white vinegar with 4 litres of cool water.
+Mix up a quarter cup (60 mls.) white vinegar with 4 liters of cool water.
 Soak in a bathtub or large container, as it must remain flat while soaking, for about 15 to 20 minutes.

 For general and regular cleaning, if experiencing difficulty wiping off fabric threads and debris, use Rotary Mat Smoother, a quick short cut to clean off the mat without having to use wet rags or towels.
 A lint magnet also works well.
 Or else, soak a soft cloth in mild dishwashing detergent, wring out and wipe the mat.
-Wipe dry before restoring.
+Wipe dry before storing.